Destinations Greece The Cyclades Paros

 The working harbour · the base · the dinner town

 A 17th-century fishing port on the north coast that quietly became the most-loved small town in the central Cyclades.
-The harbour is still working (the boats come in at 6 a.m., the day's catch is at Mario by 1 p.m.), the labyrinth of whitewashed lanes behind has retained almost all of its character, and the design-hotel scene (Mr & Mrs White, Hotel Cosme, Parīlio, Bohemian) clusters in the immediate hills around the town.
+The harbour still works — boats in at 6 a.m., the catch at Mario by 1 p.m. — and the design-hotel scene (Mr & Mrs White, Hotel Cosme, Parīlio, Bohemian) clusters in and around the town.
 The default Paros base.

 Stay hereWorking fishing harbourDesign-hotel cluster